All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Weeks 4 to 8: Titrate GLP-1 upward.
 Once stable, introduce sermorelin at a low dose (100 to 200 mcg nightly).

-• Weeks 8 to 12: Optimize both doses.
+• Weeks 8 to 12: Improve both doses.
 Recheck labs.
 Assess body composition.

-• Month 3+: Continue with optimized doses.
+• Month 3+: Continue with improved doses.
 Regular monitoring and adjustments as needed.

 This staggered approach lets you and your physician identify which medication is responsible for any side effects and adjust accordingly. treatment protocol